jiyeonmolloy/jiyeonmolloy.github.io/content/posts/terraform-associate-003.md

 The only option was to do the exam online.
 Unfortunately, my first attempt was at the same time when Azure went down which crashed my exam just before I started Azure .
 Seems like the terraform exam portal is all hosted on Azure.

-After one week, I was able to re-schedule using a voucher from Terraform Terraform
+After one week, I was able to re-schedule using a voucher from Terraform `s😉

 It took about 20 minutes to check the surroundings of my computer where I was sitting the exam.
 I was asked to plug out various devices from the computer e.g. microphone .
 Also make sure your webcam cable is long enough to show under your desk.
 My cable was quite short, so I had to show the upside down version when showing under my desk.